Recent Articles

 How does a 48V magnetic track work—and how is it different from a classic 230V track?

 A magnetic system is designed to simplify both the design process and the long-term “life” of the lighting.
-In classic 230V tracks, changes can be more labor-intensive, and the luminaire range often offers less flexibility in configuration.
-With Multiline 48V, the logic is different: the track is a permanent base, and the modules are interchangeable components.
+With classic 230V tracks, changes can be more labor-intensive and less modular.
+With Multiline 48V, the track becomes a stable infrastructure, and the modules are interchangeable components you adapt to zones and tasks.

 When can a classic 230V track be a better choice?